Jude Law debuts portrayal of Vladimir Putin in 'The Wizard of the Kremlin' at Venice Film Festival

-VENICE, Italy (AP) — Jude Law transforms into Vladimir Putin for Olivier Assayas’ “The Wizard of the Kremlin,” which has its world premiere Sunday at the Venice Film Festival.
+VENICE, Italy (AP) — Jude Law transforms into Vladimir Putin for Olivier Assayas’ “The Wizard of the Kremlin,” which had its world premiere Sunday at the Venice Film Festival.

-Law said Sunday before the premiere that he didn’t enter the project naively, and that he also does not fear repercussions for his portrayal.
+Law said earlier he didn’t enter the project naively, and that he also does not fear repercussions for his portrayal.

 “I felt safe in the hands of Olivier,” Law said.
 “This is a story that was going to be told intelligently with nuance and consideration.
 We weren’t looking for controversy for controversy’s sake.”